alexisrolland/ComfyUI-Blender/README.md

 ## Usage

 1. Create a workflow in ComfyUI (you can refer to the workflow examples in this repository).

-Make sure to use the ComfyUI Blender nodes to define the inputs and outputs of your workflow you wish to display in the Blender add-on.
+2. Use the Blender nodes to define the inputs and outputs of the workflow to be displayed in the Blender add-on.

-2. Export the workflow **in API format**: `Workflow` > `Export (API)`.
+3. Export the workflow **in API format**: `Workflow` > `Export (API)`.

-3. In the Blender add-on import the workflow JSON file from the ComfyUI Workflow panel.
+4. In the Blender add-on import the workflow JSON file from the ComfyUI Workflow panel.

+5. Update the inputs and click on **Run Workflow**.